-The Chronic Disease Self-Management Program and the Diabetes Self-Management Program gives the participants the tools they need to better care for their health as they live each day with their chronic health condition.
+The Chronic Disease Self-Management Program and the Diabetes Self-Management Program give the participants the tools they need to better care for their health as they live each day with their chronic health condition.

 Matter of Balance and Tai Ji Quan Moving for Better Balance focus on falls, another major health issue with our target audience.
 These evidence-based programs address physical, social, and cognitive factors related to aging and mobility and teach fall prevention strategies through exercise and strengthening muscles.